Brexit: Trade Marks Dos and Don'ts

 IP rights that were exhausted both in the EU and in the UK before the end of the transition period shall remain exhausted both in the EU and in the UK following Brexit, whether or not there is a deal.
 This means that where an IP rights owner had, prior to Brexit, lost its right to control the distribution and resale of its goods that had already been placed on the market within the EEA by the rights owner or with the rights owner’s consent, the UK will continue to recognise the exhaustion of that right.

 - DO check whether you have an Application for Action (AFA) under the EU Customs Regulation in place!

 - any existing AFAs covering the UK and filed via UK Customs will remain in place until the AFA expires.

 - any existing Union AFAs covering the UK which were filed via the Customs office of one of the EU27 will no longer be recognised by the UK after exit day, so a separate UK AFA should be filed via UK Customs if you wish UK Customs to take action in relation to goods which are suspected of infringing your IP rights.
-We understand that the new UK AFA form will be available from 25 March 2019.

 - a Union AFA previously filed via UK Customs will no longer be valid in the EU27 after exit day.
 Should the rights holder wish their rights to be enforced by Customs in some or all of the EU27 after the UK’s exit from the EU, they will need to withdraw the existing Union AFA and file a new Union AFA via Customs in one of the EU27 before exit day, or file a new Union AFA after exit day.